-Each month in Know the Score, writer and composer Aaron Gilmartin steps out of the scoring stage and explores, in detail, some important aspect of movie music.
-NOTE: this piece originally ran in October of 2019.
-It’s being re-posted here with minor edits.
-Enjoy!
+In our regular Know the Score series, composer and musician Aaron Gilmartin steps out of the scoring stage and explores, in detail, some important aspect of movie music.
+Halloween is this weekend, so please enjoy this bonus slasher-themed deep-dive into the music of Psycho.

 The score for Psycho is a study in economy.
 Underfunded, Hitchcock was thinking in terms of working with less—even shooting the project with the production team from his Alfred Hitchcock Presents TV series, rather than a “proper” studio film crew.